Chris Young Extends Headlining 2018 Losing Sleep Tour Into September

 As for Lanco, Young adds, "I love those guys.
 They’ve opened for me on quite a few shows, and I know how insanely talented they are.
 From top to bottom, I just think everything that’s going on and everything that’s going into that is going to make for an incredible, incredible year."

 In 2016, Young headlined his I'm Comin' Over Tour, with Cassadee Pope serving as his opener.
-But instead of headlining another trek this year, or taking a well-deserved rest, the Tennessee native decided to join Aldean on his tour, and Young says it was one of the easiest decisions he ever made.
+But instead of headlining another trek in 2017, or taking a well-deserved rest, the Tennessee native decided to join Aldean on his tour, and Young says it was one of the easiest decisions he ever made.

 "[He's a] two-time Entertainer of the Year.
 If you’re going to pick somebody to go back out with after you’ve done your own thing, it had to be somebody like Jason, that is of that stature," Young shares.
 "And obviously the numbers he does at shows are just crazy.
 It’s been a lot of fun for me to go back and do that, and it also enables me to look forward to next year and be really excited and get ideas for what I want to do, from watching his show, moving forward with my own."